sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 However, if all subsequent references to the object requires lock synchronization, it is just equivalent to the "always-synchronized" solution above.
-Unfortunately, it is still unclear how Java provides an efficient asynchronize access to initialized objects.
+Unfortunately, it is still unclear how Java provides an efficient unsynchronized access to initialized objects.

 ### Thread Local